alxlive/cloudy/readme.markdown

-GPicker: Attach files to Gmail from the cloud
+Cloudy: Attach files to Gmail from the cloud
 ==============================

-GPicker is a Google Chrome browser extension that overrides the default behavior for attaching files.
+Cloudy is a Google Chrome browser extension that overrides the default behavior for attaching files.
 Instead of a regular local file selection dialog, users are presented with a Filepicker.io window that lets them select files from many locations in the cloud: Dropbox, Gmail, Facebook, Flickr, Github, just to name a few.

-GPicker uses [Filepicker.io](https://www.filepicker.io) and is built on top of [Gmailr](https://github.com/jamesyu/gmailr), a third-party Gmail API written in Javascript.
+Cloudy uses [Filepicker.io](https://www.filepicker.io) and is built on top of [Gmailr](https://github.com/jamesyu/gmailr), a third-party Gmail API written in Javascript.

-The GPicker icon was designed by [www.icons-land.com](http://www.icons-land.com).
+The Cloudy icon was designed by [www.icons-land.com](http://www.icons-land.com).

 Getting Started
 ===============

-To install GPicker, find it in the [Chrome Web Store](https://chrome.google.com/webstore/detail/gpicker/fcfnjfpcmnoabmbhponbioedjceaddaa).
+To install Cloudy, find it in the [Chrome Web Store](https://chrome.google.com/webstore/detail/cloudy/fcfnjfpcmnoabmbhponbioedjceaddaa).

 If instead you would like to play around with the code and install your local version, clone the repo and: